Overview of VOCAT

 Usually, lawyers’ (reasonable) costs and expenses are paid by VOCAT – even when the application is refused.
-However, the question of whether legal costs are paid, and how much is paid, is entirely at the Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. of VOCAT (s 48 VOCA Act).
+However, the question of whether legal costs are paid, and how much is paid, is entirely at the discretion of VOCAT (s 48 VOCA Act).

 - refuses to award financial assistance;